Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/resourcemanager.search-readme.md

 ## Key concepts

 * Key concepts of the Microsoft Azure SDK for .NET can be found [here](https://azure.github.io/azure-sdk/dotnet_introduction.html).
-* Key concepts for Cognitive Search can be found in the [Azure Cognitive Search documentation](https://learn.microsoft.com/azure/search/).
+* Key concepts for Cognitive Search can be found in the [Azure Cognitive Search documentation](/azure/search/).

 ## Documentation

-Documentation is available to help you learn how to use this package:
+Azure SDK documentation is available to help you learn how to use this package:

 * [Quickstart](https://github.com/Azure/azure-sdk-for-net/blob/Azure.ResourceManager.Search_1.1.0/doc/dev/mgmt_quickstart.md).
 * [API References](/dotnet/api/).